Neha-Johnson/cyclease/README.md

 ### Team Members
-- Member 1: [NEHA PAULSON] - [SAHRDAYA COLLEGE OF ENGINEERING AND TECHNOLOGY]
+- Member 1: NEHA PAULSON - SAHRDAYA COLLEGE OF ENGINEERING AND TECHNOLOGY
-- Member 2: [NEHA JOHNSON] - [SAHRDAYA COLLEGE OF ENGINEERING AND TECHNOLOGY]
+- Member 2: NEHA JOHNSON - SAHRDAYA COLLEGE OF ENGINEERING AND TECHNOLOGY
-- Member 3: [JOICE C JOMON] -[SAHRDAYA COLLEGE OF ENGINEERING AND TECHNOLOGY]
+- Member 3: JOICE C JOMON -SAHRDAYA COLLEGE OF ENGINEERING AND TECHNOLOGY

 ### Hosted Project Link
 [mention your project hosted project link here]

 ### Project Description
-[Cyclease is a supportive platform designed to help women manage period discomfort with ease.
+Cyclease is a supportive platform designed to help women manage period discomfort with ease.
 It provides essential self-care tips for cramps and PMS, including hydration, exercise, heat therapy, and nutrition advice.
 The website also features mini-games to help relax the mind and reduce stress.
-By combining wellness guidance with interactive elements, Cyclease aims to make periods more comfortable and manageable]
+By combining wellness guidance with interactive elements, Cyclease aims to make periods more comfortable and manageable

 ### The Problem statement
-[Many women experience cramps, PMS, and stress during menstruation but struggle to find simple, effective self-care solutions.
+Many women experience cramps, PMS, and stress during menstruation but struggle to find simple, effective self-care solutions.
 Cyclease addresses this by providing essential tips on hydration, exercise, heat therapy, and nutrition, along with mini-games to help relax the mind.
-This platform offers a holistic approach to easing period discomfort and improving overall well-being.]
+This platform offers a holistic approach to easing period discomfort and improving overall well-being.

 ### The Solution
-[How are you solving it?
-Keep it fun!]
+We built Cyclease using HTML for structure, CSS for style, and JavaScript for interactivity.
+Together, they created a fun, engaging platform to help women manage period discomfort with tips, relaxation, and mini-games—all in one neat package!

 ## Technical Details
 ### Technologies/Components Used